amhtj/HSE-Master-Thesis-Code/signal_processing/README.md

-The code for preprocessing our signals.
+The code for preprocessing our denoised signals.
 More detailed :

 __converter.py__